10 Tips To Increase Your Billing

 Share on Share on FacebookShare on TwitterShare on LinkedIn

-Jun 1, 2023 by Sean Luce
+May 30, 2024 by Sean Luce

 How much time do you actually spend in front of prospects or clients each day?
 Is it as much as 45 minutes per client?
 Most of us work eight to nine hours per day.
 Could one more call be squeezed in per day?
 The answer in most cases is "yes".
 I want to discuss how to make that extra call every day.
-Salespeople are in front of qualified prospects only 40% of the time which means a rep being is in front of the wrong decision maker 60% of the time.
+Salespeople are in front of qualified prospects only 40% of the time which means a rep is in front of the wrong decision maker 60% of the time.
 The most successful sales reps invest better than 50% of their time in front of the correct decision makers.

 Here are 10 techniques that will eliminate time wasting calls: